magento-hackathon/devdocs/guides/v2.0/howdoi/import-export/import-export-products.md

 github_link: howdoi/import-export/import-export-products.md
 ---

-How do I Import and Export Products in Magento 2 (with Examples) Presentation as source https://de.slideshare.net/bennolippert/magento-2-product-import-export Creating a valid import file
+# How do I Import and Export Products in Magento 2 (with Examples)
+This guide will explain based on examples how you can faciliate the import export feature of Magento 2.
+It highlights what is working out of the box and also what is not working as you wuld might expect it.
+Presentation as source https://de.slideshare.net/bennolippert/magento-2-product-import-export
+## Creating a valid import file
+  In ordner to create a valid import file you have to stick to this preferences:
   File Formatting
     CSV
     UTF-8
     |
     Does filename matter???

-  Fields
-    Link to user doc field reference:  http://docs.magento.com/m2/ce/user_guide/system/data-attributes-product.html Special attention to complex fields
-  Key differences between M1 and M2
+  Field delimiter out of the box is , complex field entries are delimited with | .
+## Fixed Format
+  There is a maximum of 86 fields which can be used in an import file.
+A complete list of the files can be found [here](http://docs.magento.com/m2/ce/user_guide/system/data-attributes-product.html)

+  You should pay special attention to complex fields, we will introduce this complex format first in the Example of importing a configurable product.

-  Minimum required fields to import a virtual or simple product Product Import Examples for Magento 2
+## Product Import Examples for Magento 2
-  {%include import-export-products.md%}
+  {%include example-create-virtual.md%}
   Example of importing a virtual product

   Example of importing a simple product